Sahara told to repay small investors $3.1 billion

 ($1 = 55.6150 rupees)

-(Additional reporting by Anurag Kotoky; Writing by Devidutta Tripathy; Editing by Dan Lalor, John Chalmers and Tim Dobbyn)
+(Additional reporting by Anurag Kotoky; Writing by Devidutta Tripathy; Editing by Dan Lalor and John Chalmers)